dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 A common case in fields that acquire large amounts of imaging data is to write out smaller acquisitions into many small files.
-These files can tile a larger space, subsample from a larger time period, and may contain multiple channels.
+These files can tile a larger space, sub-sample from a larger time period, and may contain multiple channels.
 The acquisition techniques themselves are often state of the art and constantly pushing the envelope in term of how large a field of view can be acquired, at what resolution, and what quality.